 Ferrari later built a prototype sports Read More

 “Pininfarina and Enzo Ferrari have collaborated to make a most desirable motor car: expensive, fast and luxuriously comfortable, with a large luggage compartment.
 All this adds up to a Gran Turismo, with the accent on the ‘Gran,’ par excellence.
 If you want to go road racing look to the Berlinetta, but for touring in the grand style, ‘Two plus Two’ equals near perfection.” — so says Sports Cars Illustrated.

-Intended to extend Ferrari’s appeal to Read More
+Intended to extend Ferrari’s appeal to a sector of Read More

 The 250 changed Ferrari’s destiny.
 Centered on the famous 3-liter, V12 engine, two Ferrari families were born: one destined exclusively for the track and the other for the road.

 The racing line gave birth to such legendary cars as the Testa Rossa, Tour de France Berlinetta, 250 GTO and the 250 LM.

 Meanwhile, stars, tycoons and amateur enthusiasts fought over the road-going line’s splendid coupes and cabriolets.